junyangggggg/DataScienceProjects/Datacamp/ExploringTheKaggleDataScienceSurvey/README.md

 # Exploring the Kaggle Data Science Survey

+Objective: Explore which tool is most commonly used in the Kaggle competition

+Skills: Data Manipulation, Data Visualization

+Tools: R, dplyr, ggplot, tidyverse

+Some notes:

 This is my first project that is related to data science.
 Basically it warms me up for future data science projects.
 Luckily, Datacamp provides guided projects that is very beginner-friendly, especially for me who has zero experience.
 However, this